zangar-sultanbek/OnlineStore-React.js_Graphql2/README.md

 Follow these steps to start the GraphQL server:

-    1. Switch directory to the GraphQL server folder
+    1. Switch directory to the GraphQL server folder(the folder you unzipped the endpoint)
     2. Download apollo client by:
     npm i @apollo/client
     3. Run the build(For npm):